 Trinity Law Review

 Founded in 1980 as the Simon Greenleaf Law Review, the Trinity Law Review has been a source of scholarship regarding law and the Christian faith, as well as a broad range of other legal issues.
 Select students may participate in the production of the Trinity Law Review.
 Students invited to join the editorial board participate in all aspects of publishing the Law Review.
-In addition, all students are encouraged to write student notes on topical issues for inclusion in the Review.
-Therefore, students are afforded an excellent opportunity to develop scholarship skills.
+In addition, all students are encouraged to write student notes on topical issues for inclusion in the Law Review.
+Students are therefore afforded an excellent opportunity to develop scholarship skills.
 Participation in Law Review earns 1-credit hour per semester, up to 4 credits.
+Participation in Trinity Law Review is reserved for students in the Juris Doctor degree program.